kwurst/CS-448/Syllabus.md

 Blog post contains a *short* summary of the assigned chapters and comments about the material.
 The comments are backed up by personal reflections on the material including how the material affected the student and why. *Post is labeled with the book title and chapter numbers., e.g. The Clean Coder, Chapters 1 & 2.* | Blog post contains a *short* summary of the assigned chapters and a comment about the material, but the comment is not backed up by any personal reflection on the material. *Post is labeled with the book title and chapter numbers., e.g. The Clean Coder, Chapters 1 & 2.* | Blog post contains only a summary of the assigned chapters for the week. *Post is labeled with the book title and chapter numbers., e.g. The Clean Coder, Chapters 1 & 2.* | No blog post posted for the assigned chapters for the week, *or is not labeled with the book title and chapter numbers.*

 ## Final Presentation
-Final presentations by teams on their work and experience will be given during our scheduled final exam period – Friday, 9 May 2017 from 8:30am-11:30am
+Final presentations by teams on their work and experience will be given during our scheduled final exam period – Tursday, 10 May 2018 from 12:30-3:30pm

 ## Deliverables
 All work will be submitted electronically through a variety of tools.
 The due date and time will be given on the assignment.
 The submission date and time will be determined by the submission timestamp of the tool used.